UCLA Meteorite Museum

 The study of meteorites and the processes that formed them is called cosmochemistry.
 The cosmochemists at UCLA are among the most productive university researchers in the world.
 It is thus appropriate that we have one of the best university meteorite collections.

-Our Meteorite Gallery, located in room 3697 of the Geology Building, opened in January 2014.
-The Gallery is open to the public weekdays from 9 am to 4 pm and on Sundays from 1 to 4 pm when it is staffed with volunteer docents.
+Our Meteorite Museum, located in room 3697 of the Geology Building, opened in January 2014.
+The Museum is open to the public weekdays from 9 am to 4 pm and on Sundays from 1 to 4 pm when it is staffed with volunteer docents.
 Admission is always free.
 The current exhibits are gradually expanding as funds and additional samples are obtained.
-For highlights of the Meteorite Gallery please click here.
+For highlights of the Meteorite Museum please click here.